temporalio/documentation/docs-src/typescript/how-to-use-worker-versioning-in-typescript.md

 This code adds `deadbeef` to the existing compatible set containing `some-existing-build-id` and marks it as the new default Build ID for that set.

-You can also promote an existing Build ID in a set to be the default for that set:
+You can promote an existing Build ID in a set to be the default for that set:

 ```typescript
 // ...